10 ways to live better electrically

 The cost of electricity is going up (both in dollars and in environmental and health impacts) and it doesn't show any signs of doing otherwise.
 About half of the energy in the American grid is coal generated.
-We won't bore you with what you already know: coal is a really stinky, dangerous, nasty, unsustainable, and silly way to make power.
+We won't bore you with what you already know: coal is a really stinky, dangerous, nasty, unsustainable, and silly way to make power and a huge source of greenhouse gas emissions.
 By using less energy, and greening the electricity that we do use, we can lighten our footprint immensely.
-The subject of electricity and its environmental impacts is a massive one and we can't cover every corner of it here; hopefully, this brief guide can offer some solid suggestions for greening your electricity and use thereof.
+The subject of electricity and its environmental impacts is a massive one and we can't cover every corner of it here.
+This brief guide can offer some solid suggestions for greening your electricity and use thereof.

 Top Green Electricity Tips

-- b.
-Turn off lights and other devises when they're not needed.
-Check out the How to Go Green: Lighting guide for more lighting tips.
+- Turn off lights and other devises when they're not needed.
+Check out the guide to green lighting guide for more lighting tips.

 - Eliminating electronics that sleep on a standby setting; they continue to pull a current even when "turned off."

 - "Wall warts," those clunky AC adaptors on many power cables, pull current, too, so those should be taken out of the wall when not in use -- this is also known as phantom power.
 Your best bet is a "smart" power strip, or a power strip that can be turned off at night.This is particularly important with some of the new game consoles that use a huge amount of power in standby mode.

 - Clothes driers gobble up a lot of power, so line drying can be a great energy saver.
 When you do get a new dryer, look for Energy Star or the new heat pump style dryer.